dylanshine/VaporXcodeTemplates/README.md

         $ mkdir Vapor

-3. Copy the contents of the `VaporXcodeTemplates` repository into the `Vapor` folder you just created.
+3. Copy the `.xctemplate` folders in the `VaporXcodeTemplates` repository into the `Vapor` folder you just created.

 4. The templates appear in the Xcode file and project template browsers under a `Vapor` group.